 MacBook Air Performance

-Overall, performance was impressive.
-As with last year's Air, apps spring into action instantly and you can get away with opening more than 20 tabs while streaming 1080p video in the background without experiencing slowdown.
+Overall though, the performance still won't let you down.
+Apps spring into action instantly and you can get away with opening more than 20 tabs while streaming 1080p video in the background without experiencing slowdown.
 Push it further by opening 10 or more apps, however, and you run the risk of the spinning flywheel making its presence felt.

 The 13-inch MacBook Air's speed is aided by its internal PCIe-based flash storage, which our BlackMagic Disk Speed test found to be twice as fast as the storage in last year's model.
 It achieved averaged write speeds of 612.4 Mbps, and average read speeds of 1,243 Mbps.